nmshd/connector-java-sdk/README.md

 The project was commissioned by the Federal Ministry of Education and Research of the Federal Republic of Germany.
 It was funded by the European Union – "NextGenerationEU", through funds from the German Recovery and Resilience Plan.

-We took the [open sourced](https://gitlab.opencode.de/mbr/ablage/enmeshed-connector-java-sdk) and re-released it here for further development.
+We took the [open sourced](https://gitlab.opencode.de/mbr/ablage/enmeshed-connector-java-sdk) library and re-released it here for further development.

 ## Contribute